Everyone, it’s over. It’s been over for a really long time. It’s time we accept it and move on.

 Metallica announced Orion Music And More Tuesday and were immediately greeted with outrage, scorn and derision.
-This (I think) is because Orion is basically a mainstream music fest (I don’t really think so, it’s kind of a mainstream alternative thing, it’s bands that confused 30somethings that mistake themselves for hip like I do sometimes) and it doesn’t include any metal bands except “false” metal groups Avenged Sevenfold and Liturgy.
-(Which again is like “!!!” to me because I remember like 2 years ago when Liturgy were ok and made a lot of best of lists.)
+This (I think) is because Orion is basically a mainstream music fest (I don’t really think so, it’s kind of a mainstream alternative thing, it’s bands for confused 30somethings that mistake themselves for hip like I do sometimes) and it doesn’t include any metal bands except “false” metal groups Avenged Sevenfold and Liturgy.
+(Which again is like “!!!” to me because I remember about 2 years ago when Liturgy were ok and made a lot of best of lists.)
 This left me in a weird position and one I’m not very used to, I understood what was going on when no one else did.
 Let’s break it down:

 Our starting facts: